The Street of Adventure (film)

 The Street of Adventure is a 1921 British silent drama film directed by Kenelm Foss and starring Lionelle Howard, Margot Drake and Irene Rooke.
 It was based on the 1919 novel of the same title by Philip Gibbs.
 The title is a reference to Fleet Street in London.

 Premise

 A journalist attempts to save a woman from prostitution, but nearly loses his fiancée to another man in the process.

+Technical Information

+The silent film was shot on 1,733 metres of film, in a printed film format of 35mm, using a spherical cinematographic process.